jakobo/expo-community-flipper/README.md

 # Usage (Quick Guide)

-**1.** Install the module along with `react-native-flipper` `yarn add expo-community-flipper react-native-flipper`
+**1.** Install the module along with [react-native-flipper](https://www.npmjs.com/package/react-native-flipper): `yarn add expo-community-flipper react-native-flipper`

-**2.** Add the plugin to your `plugins` section of your `app.json`, and optionally specify the version of Flipper and the pods that you want.
-In React-Native, the Android SDK is derrived from the main Flipper configuration.
+**2.** Add `expo-community-flipper` configuration to the `plugins` section of your `app.json`, as per the examples below.
+You have the option to specify the version of Flipper and the pods that you want to use.
+In React Native, the Android SDK is derived from the main Flipper configuration.

 If you don't specify anything, `expo-community-flipper` will default to the version of Flipper bundled with the version of React Native you're currently using.